etopian/koseven-kohana-eloquent/README.md

 A simple module which allows you to add Laravel ORM Eloquent to your Kohana / Koseven install with minimal effort.

-Allows you to completely replace Kohana's ORM with Laravel's ORM.
+Allows you to completely replace Kohana's ORM with Laravel's ORM or make it available to use in addition to Kohana's ORM.
 Reads the configuration for the database from conf/database.php that Kohana's ORM uses.

 Add Kohana database to your vendors.